harun-gultekin/ADAS_Senior_Project/README.md

-ADAS is my senior interim project and here is the demo videos.
+ADAS is my senior interim project.
+Main goal of the project is asist drivers with auido warning when pedestrians are in the field of view of car camera.
+Pedestrian recognition model is trained with YOLO image recognition model.
+We simply use YOLO model weights to train our model which is called transfer learning.
+Software runs on Nvidia Jetson Nano board with the help of Raspbery Pi V2 Camera.
+Power input attached to Vehicle Electric System with 12V-5V converter.

+Here is the demo videos.

 ## Simulation